choleraehyq/huasio/README.md

-# huasio
+# huio
-A toy asychronized-io library.
+A toy asychronized-io and non-blocking io library.

-It can successfully run on Ubuntu14.04 compiled by g++4.9.2.
+It can successfully run on Ubuntu14.10 compiled by g++4.9.1.
 This library is based on epoll and threadpool.
 The multi-thread part is implemented by C++11.

 Because of epoll, this library isn't support file operation.